danimalabares/vertex-algebras/expo.md

       representing the functor of flat families and there exists a universal family).

-      Instead we work with the slogan that **the points of Hilbert scheme of n points on the (projective) surface X are 0-dimensional subschemes of length n**.
+      Instead we work with the slogan that **the points of the Hilbert scheme of n points on the (projective) surface X are 0-dimensional subschemes of length n**.